DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/withtext.md

 ## Notes

-`withText` selects the element that immediately contains the specified text and its ancestors.
+`withText` selects the element that contains the specified text and its ancestors.

 Consider the following markup.